Ogle Catches the Crypto Crooks

 Even old protocols can be at risk.
 In late November, one of the oldest decentralized exchanges, KyberSwap, was nearly flushed clean.
 Ogle called it one of the most sophisticated hacks he's ever seen.
 It had to be.
 It was an exploit that went unexploited forever.

-There’s usually a type, a psychological profile of a hacker: young, smart and hungry.
-Usually under 25-years-old and living in Asia.
+There's usually a type, a psychological profile of a hacker: young, smart and hungry, and usually under 25 years old and living in Asia.
 Sometimes, after the negotiation is over, they remain friends.
-“I’m the only one that knows, sometimes,” he said, adding that they can’t tell their friends or family.
+"I'm the only one that knows, sometimes," he said, adding that they can't tell their friends or family.
+By staying in touch, he learns more about the mentality of The Common Crypto Crook, aiding future recoveries.

+"Discussions don't usually go wrong," he said.
+"The goal is to be fair to everyone involved, and most attackers realize that what's being offered is a better outcome for them."
+It beats the looming fear of persecution and disclosure that may follow a hacker to the grave, and nowadays with most crypto exchanges trying to stay above the law it's becoming harder and harder to cash out.

 How exactly did he get this job?

 It started with StableMagnet, a decentralized protocol that offered significantly higher returns than rival lenders like Aave.
 I bet you can guess where this is going: It was a rug.
-People’s “hard earned money,” gone.
+People's "hard earned money," gone.
 Ogle viewed it as an opportunity.
+Harder to guess: doing a little sleuthing and making a few calls led to what is commonly discussed as the first ever DeFi hack recovery.
+It was the first of many monumental occurances.

+"The money was returned by the police in Manchester, U.K. in USDT.
+So they the bobbies acknowledged theft of crypto and paid it back in a different crypto coin than was stolen, which was in my view a governmental acknowledgement of crypto as 'money.'"

 He found a username, a clue.
 Then a Github account.
 Then other Github accounts they were connected to and connect those to actual humans and find similarities between them, like where they went to school.
 He found their friends, girlfriends and family and then went to the school registrar.
 They were in Hong Kong.

-Note: CORRECTION (DEC.
-4, 2023): Ogle helped broker the negotiation with Alchemix, not Alchemy.